 By 2000, we began to treat babies and toddlers, recognizing that they too required therapy and supportive services to recover.
 When Dr. Gizane Indart joined DCAC in 2002, we expanded services to the underserved Spanish-speaking families who had limited treatment options.

 In 2003, the City Club of Denver honored DCAC with the James Grafton Rogers Award for “an extraordinary and timeless contribution to the quality of life in the Denver region.”

 DCAC Improves Forensic Interviewing of Children

-In 2004, DCAC signed a memorandum of understanding with the Denver Police Department, the Denver District Attorney’s Office and the Denver Department of Human Services to conduct all forensic interviews of children who have experienced sexual abuse or witnessed homicide or a violent crime.
+In 2004, DCAC signed a memorandum of understanding with the Denver Police Department, the Denver District Attorney’s Office, Denver Health and the Denver Department of Human Services to conduct forensic interviews of children who have experienced sexual abuse or witnessed homicide or a violent crime.
 Our Forensic Interview Program is designed to help children feel as safe and comfortable as possible as they work with members of our multi-disciplinary team.